Hundred Thousand Sons of Saint Louis: Conclusion

-On 31 August the French infantry assaulted Fuerte de Trocadero and at the cost of 35 killed and 110 wounded (as opposed to 150 dead, 300 wounded and 1,100 captured on the part of the garrison) successfully captured it, turning its powerful guns towards Cádiz.
+On 31 August the French infantry assaulted Fort de Trocadero and successfully captured it at the cost of 35 killed, 110 wounded (with 150 dead, 300 wounded, 1,100 captured among the garrison), turning its powerful guns towards Cádiz.
 On 20 September, Fort Sancti-Petri fell in its turn in a combined army–navy operation.
 On 23 September, the guns of the Sancti-Petri and Trocadero forts and of Duperré's fleet bombarded the town and on 28 the constitutionalists adjudged the town lost.
 Thus, the Cortes decided to dissolve itself, give back absolute power to Ferdinand VII and hand him over to the French.
 On 30 September Cádiz surrendered and on 3 October more than 4,600 French troops landed at its port.
 The French army fired its last shots in Spain at the start of November.
 On 5 November, the Duke of Angoulême left Madrid and re-entered France on 23 November, leaving behind an occupying force of 45,000 men under the command of Bourmont.
 Spain was then progressively evacuated, but the French withdrawal was fully completed only in 1828.

 Consequences

+France's role in aiding to Ferdinand was key.
 The liberals thus negotiated their return in exchange for Ferdinand's oath to respect the Spanish laws.
 However, on 1 October 1823, feeling bolstered by French forces, Ferdinand broke his oath and again repealed the Constitution of Cádiz and declared null and void all the acts and measures of the liberal government.

 The war also seriously disturbed Spanish efforts to crush the independence struggles in Hispanic America.
 The last Spanish forces in mainland South America were defeated in the Battle of Ayacucho in 1824.

-François-René de Chateaubriand, foreign minister in France's Villèle government (from 28 December 1822 to 6 June 1824), contrasted the expedition's success with France's failure in the Peninsular War:
+Although the goals of the military campaigns in Spain were completely different, François-René de Chateaubriand, foreign minister in France's Villèle government (from 28 December 1822 to 6 June 1824), contrasted the expedition's successful aid in restoring the Spanish royalist with Napoleon's failure of subjugating and conquering Spain in the Peninsular War:

-Allusions
+Allusion

-During the Spanish Civil War, the carabineros of Republican Spain were nicknamed "The Hundred Thousand Sons of Negrín".
+During the Spanish Civil War in the 1930s, the carabineros of Republican Spain were nicknamed "The Hundred Thousand Sons of Negrín".